Mother’s Prayers

 • “. . that your faith should not fail;” I find it telling that Jesus prayed for the resiliency of Peter’s faith.
 That underlines the importance of our faith that provides a deep and authentic trust in God.
 It is a powerful understanding that Jesus saw Peter’s faith as the most significant target of His prayer.
 Notice He didn’t pray that Peter’s struggle with Satan’s testing would be removed, but rather that Peter’s faith would withstand that test.

 • “. . and when you have returned to Me,” Here Jesus reveals His confidence in the answer to His prayer that Peter’s faith would win the battle.
+Note that He used “when” not “if” as evidence of that confidence.
 Jesus is convinced that Peter would return as the victor.
 Can you imagine how Jesus must be confident that His prayer for you and me, that our faith will not fail, will have the same outcome for you and me as it did for Peter?

 • “. . . strengthen your brethren.”
 Again, the great confidence that Jesus has in His prayers is magnified in this last statement as He bids Peter to use his trial and the victory to be a blessing for his brothers, his fellow disciples.
 This is a call to you and me, to share how the prayers of Jesus on our behalf have wrought countless blessings and the ensuing victory over the Evil One in our life of faith.